Skip to main content

 Data Presentation

 Data is presented in ways that are comprehensible to a wide and varied audience, using different visualisation techniques, depending on the most appropriate way to represent each inequality dimension, data type and structure.
-Data visualisation makes use of maps, bars or line charts, tables for individual indicators, as well as heatmaps/matrices for presenting multiple variables.
-Presentation techniques and modalities will also evolve according to stakeholder requirements and emerging technologies.
+Data visualisation makes use of maps, bars or line charts, tables for individual indicators, as well as heatmaps/matrices for presenting multiple

-Future evolution of the ECIR Data Tool
+Evolution of the ECIR Data tool

-Building on the first version of the tool, its evolution will now proceed in an inclusive, transparent and democratic way.
-This Roadmap will be publicly available on the ECIR website, it will be open to all for comments and we particularly expect active contributions from EU Member States, Iceland and Norway, stakeholders, cancer societies and organisations, patient advocacy groups, patients and citizens.
+The ECIR Roadmap published on this website outlines the changes and improvements planned.
+This is open to all for comments and we particularly expect active contributions from EU Member States, Iceland and Norway, stakeholders, cancer societies and organisations, patient advocacy groups, patients and citizens.

 The guidelines and criteria for proposing data sources have been described in section 2 of this document.
 Furthermore, data presentations, interactivity aspects and visualisations will be constantly enhanced by the internal IT team while always open for external proposals and suggestions.